Ice climbing in Iceland is an amazing adventure like no other! From costs to tours, this is all the advice & information you need before you go

 How much does it cost ice climbing in Iceland?

 My activity with Icelandic Mountain Guides cost £130 and included all kit and safety briefing.
-In total I spent about 4 hours on the ice so good value for money!
+In total I spent about 4 hours on the ice, so it was good value for money.

-It’s always best to shop around to see if there are any deals or special offers on.
+It’s always best to shop around to see if there are any deals or special offers on, but here are ice climbing tours for you.

 Photos of ice climbing